 Easy, fresh, and tasty chicken curry

-One-pot Indian spiced Bell Pepper Chicken Curry made with slow roasted tomatoes and onions then mixed with a variation of non-spicy peppers.
+One-pot Indian spiced Bell Pepper Chicken Curry made with cumin seeds, turmeric, slow roasted tomatoes and onions then mixed with a variation of non-spicy peppers and green onions.
 A clean-eating and refreshing chicken curry dish that is perfect for meal prepping and your flavor loving tastebuds.

 Bell Pepper Chicken Curry